DavidRC-Projects/Rehab_Metrics/README.md

 ### Data Processing and Retrival

 * The app determines how many days have elapsed since the user’s recorded surgery date using the calculate_days_since_surgery() function.
-This value is essential for placing the user's rehabilitation progress in the correct timeframe and helps tailor the feedback they receive accordingly.
+This value is essential for placing the user's progress in the correct timeframe and helps tailor the feedback they receive accordingly.
 * The app retrieves the most recent user data from Google Sheets, allowing for comparison with current inputs.
 * get_user_data() – This function fetches the user's previous entries from the "userdata" worksheet based on their username.